Spartronics4915/developers_handbook/commands_subsystems/README.md

+IMPORTANT: Spartronics now uses Team 254 codebase -- the command-based programming information hasn't been updated since its inception in 2016-2017.

 # Command-based Programming: Overview

 Spartronics team uses WPI's command-based design pattern to organize robot code.
 For an introduction to command-based programming, also see [What is Command Based Programming?](https://wpilib.screenstepslive.com/s/4485/m/13810/l/241892-what-is-command-based-programming)